 We do hope to host special events for educators to celebrate and support their work without adding pressure or taking away from time with students.

-Fall of 2021 / We plan to resume school trips to Caramoor.
+Spring of 2022 / We plan to resume school trips to Caramoor.

 Students will explore the entire campus — the Rosen House, grounds, and the Education Center — with new curricular enhancements.
 This means we will not be focusing exclusively on Renaissance or Chinese Art, but we will continue to tie into the school curriculums for history, art, architecture, music, the environment, and socio-emotional learning.